 - Soft tortillas, tortilla chips, rice, or quinoa

-- 2. Mix together the sugar, salt, cloves, cinnamon, paprika, cumin, oregano, thyme, and cayenne in a small bowl.
+- In a small bowl, mix together the sugar, salt, cloves, cinnamon, paprika, cumin, oregano, thyme, and cayenne.
 Rub all over the beef, reserving at least 1 tablespoon spice mixture to add to the chili later.